rodrigo-troy/Tic-Tac-Toe-with-AI-java/README.md

-Sure, I can help you with that.
-Here's a draft of a README for your Tic-Tac-Toe with AI project:

----

 # Tic-Tac-Toe with AI

 Welcome to the Tic-Tac-Toe with AI project!
 This Java-based application allows users to play the classic game of Tic-Tac-Toe against an AI opponent.